-One might not expect a fertile wine-producing region to be located so far north in the US, but the unique ecoregion known as Finger Lakes is home to over 100 wineries.
-These eleven thin lakes that span from the southern shore of Lake Ontario like crow’s feet are deep, narrow expanses of water, much like the lochs or fjords of northern Europe.
-Their steep banks enjoy enough moisture and protection from the elements to allow vineyards to thrive there.
-Lately, tours to the Finger Lakes have been growing in popularity, not least because they allow somebody else to take care of the driving so that you can focus on the most important thing: wine tasting.
+You might not expect to find a fertile wine-producing region so far north in the US, but the unique ecoregion known as Finger Lakes is home to over 100 wineries.
+These eleven thin lakes that span like crow’s feet from the southern shore of Lake Ontario are deep, narrow expanses of water.
+Their steep banks enjoy enough moisture and protection from the elements to allow vineyards to thrive.
+Wine tours around the Finger Lakes commonly start in Geneva, Farmington and Penn Yan, commonly visiting wineries around Keuka, Seneca and Canandaigua lakes.
+Here are five of the best options.

 Canandaigua Lake has its own well-established wine trail, with a number of little wineries and even craft breweries scattered around its shores.
 This excursion, which lasts five hours, includes tastings at four local wineries, plus vineyard tours to discover more about the grape to glass journey.
 There’s also an option to elongate the tour by adding an extra winery and a lunch stop at the popular steak house Nolan’s in Canandaigua to the itinerary.
 This tour starts in Farmington, although hotel pickup is also available from hotels in Canandaigua town.
 From $205 per person.